Nov. 6, 2016

 - Community leaders who would like to be considered in serving as experts at the Leadership Exchange conference can contact Gareth McVicar.
 Panels include Leadership in Education and Non-Profit, Women in Leadership, and Leadership in the Arts and Culture.

-John Brown is an associate dean (research) and a professor of architecture with the University of Calgary’s Faculty of Environmental Design.
+John Brown is dean and a professor of architecture with the University of Calgary’s Faculty of Environmental Design.
 His research interests include housing, aging-in-place, and architectural entrepreneurship.
-Learn more about John Brown.
+John is a registered architect and a founding principal of the architectural firm Housebrand.
+He is a recognized authority on residential practice and collaborates with medical and bio-medical engineering researchers to develop new housing options for an aging population.
+Learn more about John Brown